Skip to main content

 Frequently Asked Questions

-Cirro Energy leads in track record, green energy.
+Cirro Energy leads in track record.
 Both companies deliver the same electricity through the same grid—the real differences are in pricing, service quality, and available plan types.

 Anyone who answers this without knowing your zip code and usage is lying.
 The "advertised rate" is calculated at exactly 1,000 kWh—use 800 or 1,200 and the math changes completely.
 Both companies exploit this.
 Check ComparePower with your actual usage.
 Takes 2 minutes, and you'll see real numbers instead of marketing.

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-APGE wins if you want budget pricing from a company with 20 years of texas experience.
-Cirro Energy wins if you want green energy baked into every plan--no premium required.
+APGE wins if you want the widest range of contract terms in texas--1 to 36 months, pick your lock-in.
+Cirro Energy wins if you want green energy baked into every plan--no premium, no special tier.
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.